In This Article

 Everyone loves a discount!
 But discounts can be very dangerous to your business if you only rely on your gut and you don’t know your numbers.

-Even if you’re not the most mathematical person on the planet (like me), I promise these discount tips will not only feed your need to discount, but your customers will think they got an awesome deal and you’ll still be making a profit.
+Even if you’re not the most mathematical person on the planet (like me), I promise you’ll learn how to calculate discounts like a pro and your customers will think they got an awesome deal and you’ll still be making a profit.

 How to Calculate Your Total Cost